SturmEnte/air-sensor-pico-w/README.md

 This is a micropython script for the raspberry pi pico w in use with a HDC1080 sensor.
 If you send a http request to the raspberry pi pico will you receive the current temperature and humidity read by the sensor.

+# UI

+I also made a website ui you can use for this project that you can find [here](https://github.com/SturmEnte/air-sensor-ui)

 ## How to use

 1. Upload [my HDC1080 library](https://github.com/SturmEnte/hdc1080-raspberry-pi-pico) and [the library for the CSS811](https://github.com/Notthemarsian/CCS811/blob/master/CCS811.py) to the pico.